prabhuom1/prestosql-custom-function/README.md

 2. Jar will be cretaed in target directory(ending with .0.0.1-SNAPSHOT-jar-with-dependencies.jar)

-3. create a seprate directory in presto server plugin directory udf-function
+3. create a seprate directory in presto server plugin directory udf-function(presto-server-xxx/plugin/udf-function) or you can put the jar into hive-hadoop2.

-4.Copy the jar which get created in step 2
+4.Copy the jar which get created in step 2 in directory craeted in step 3

 5.restart your prestosqlserver.